 How to Make Chipotle Corn Salsa

-For food safety reasons, it's best to cook frozen corn before consuming, but don't worry, it literally only takes a few minutes!
+For food safety reasons, it's recommended to cook frozen corn before consuming, but don't worry, it literally only takes a few minutes!
 Here's how to do it:

 - Heat: Preheat a large saute pan over medium-low heat.
 Add the frozen corn to the pan.
 Stirring occasionally, cook just until the corn is hot, about 4 minutes.